 A bathing suit made of…wool?
 That’s right.
 In the 1920s, the idea of going to the beach and actually getting into the water to swim was still relatively new.
 Functionality in swimwear was not as important as fashion, so the prevailing theory was that wool would help keep you warm.
 As swimming for recreation came into vogue in the 1920s, makers of swimwear had to adapt and make swimwear for, well, swimming.

-This made it easier to swim, but it also showed off more of a woman’s curves.
+Better materials made it easier to swim, but it also showed off more of a woman’s curves.
 Necklines dropped to deep boat necks or V-necks.
-Arm holes grew bigger to to making real swimming easier.
-Colors were as vibrant as other ’20s sportswear — red, blue, black, gray and kelly green with contrasting stripes.
+Arm holes grew bigger to make real swimming easier.
+Colors were as vibrant as other ’20s sportswear — red, blue, orange, black, gray, and Kelly green with contrasting stripes.
 An optional white rubber belt helped keep the two piece suit from floating up in the water.

 As swimwear also became shorter, women had to be on the lookout for the beach police who patrolled the area with measuring tape in hand.
 These skin censors would measure the distance between the bottom of a woman’s bathing suit and her knee.
-Too much bare skin and that could result in a hefty $10 fine or even being hauled off to jail!
+Too much bare skin could result in a hefty $10 fine, or even being hauled off to jail!
 Most of these modesty rules were lifted by the mid twenties — too many women simply didn’t care to follow them and far too many men enjoyed the new view.

 Still, swim trunks or skirts typically could not be higher than a few inches above the knee and women were often required to wear black stockings and shoes.
 At first, stockings were rolled down to above the knee, but they kept on rolling down to ankle level.
-Why wear them at all was the attitude by the early ’30s.
+“Why wear them at all?” was the attitude by the early ’30s.

 By the mid twenties, lower beach slippers made of duck canvas resembled flat Mary Janes or Oxfords.
-All rubber slip-on shoes were another new item and were best suited for rocky beaches, rivers and lakes.
+All-rubber slip-on shoes in bright colors were another new item and were best suited for rocky beaches, rivers, and lakes.
 People of the twenties used natural waters more than pools — they were, after all, less polluted back then.
 I have some links to 20s canvas shoes here.

 In 1921, the Atlantic City Business Men’s League took the advice of a local newspaper columnist and added a bathing beauty completion to its post-Labor Day Atlantic City Fall Frolic.
 Women in bathing suits competed against other women from other cities who earned the trip to Atlantic City by winning local competitions.
 Catalina was one of the earliest sponsors of this contest, which morphed into the Miss American pageant in 1940.

 Not all of the California bathing beauties were there just to get a tan or win a beauty contest though.
 For some, it was the road to stardom.
 It worked for Carole Lombard.
 Before she became an acting legend and wife to Clark Gable, Lombard appeared on film as one of Mack Sennett’s Bathing Beauties in 1928.

 Swimsuits – Make or Buy Your Own